maroba/findiff/README.md

 * Differentiate arrays of any number of dimensions along any axis with any desired accuracy order
 * Accurate treatment of grid boundary
+* Can handle uniform and non-uniform grids
 * Can handle arbitrary linear combinations of derivatives with constant and variable coefficients
 * Fully vectorized for speed
+* Standard operators from vector calculus: gradient, divergence, curl, Laplacian
 * Matrix representations of arbitrary linear differential operators
-* Solve partial differential equations with Dirichlet or Neumann boundary conditions
+* Solve partial differential equations with Dirichlet, Neumann or Robin boundary conditions
+* Solve eigenvalue problems (e.g. Schrodinger equation, vibration modes)
+* Direct and iterative solvers with preconditioner support
+* Calculate raw finite difference coefficients for any derivative and accuracy order
+* Generate differential operators for arbitrary stencils
 * Symbolic representation of finite difference schemes
+* Estimate truncation error by comparing accuracy orders
 * **New in version 0.11**: More comfortable API (keeping the old API available)
 * **New in version 0.12**: Periodic boundary conditions for differential operators and PDEs.
 * **New in version 0.13**: Compact (implicit) finite differences with spectral-like resolution.
+* **New in version 0.14**: Error estimation via accuracy order comparison.

 ## Installation